The Painted dogs, aka Painted wolves, of Mana Pools

 Last year was a clear miss if I just look at the Painted dogs because we never saw a single one.
 The timing was really off and I kind of knew it as the info I had said they would be raising the pups at the den that period meaning less likelihood seeing them.
 Therefore, I had better hope of meeting up with the Painted dogs this year as I got there at the end of September when they pack has left the den with the young.

-I also knew that the pack was around this year as Zane had another group of guests prior to my trip and they had spent time with the Painted dogs of the Vundu pack.
-That is the biggest of the three packs in Mana Pools and this year they were 21 adults and five pups.
-Sadly five surviving pups isn’t great as they tend to have bigger litters with more surviving pups.
-One reason might have been that the pack had moved den more times than normal which isn’t good for the survival rate of a pup.
+I also knew that the pack was around this year as Zane had another group of guests prior to my trip and they had spent time with the Painted wolves, aka Painted dogs, called the Vundu pack.
+That is the biggest of the three packs you normally see in Mana Pools.
+This year they were 21 adults and five pups.
+Sadly five surviving pups isn’t great as they tend to have a bigger litter with more surviving pups.
+One reason might have been that the pack had moved den more times than normal which isn’t good for the pups survival rate.

 Twice the luxury